July Crisis: Germany declares war on Russia, France, and Belgium (1–4 August)

 At the same time as the invasion of Luxembourg, on 1 August 1914 Germany declared war on Russia.
-When presenting his declaration of war, the German Ambassador accidentally gave the Russians both copies of the declaration of war, one which claimed that Russia refused to reply to Germany and the other that said Russia's replies were unacceptable.
+When presenting his declaration of war, the German ambassador(Friedrich von Pourtalès) accidentally gave the Russians both copies of the declaration of war, one which claimed that Russia refused to reply to Germany and the other that said Russia's replies were unacceptable.
 Grey warned Lichnowsky that if Germany invaded Belgium, Britain would go to war.

 In the morning of 2 August, while French troops were still at a distance from the German frontier, German troops took control of Luxembourg as a preliminary to the invasion of Belgium and France.